 The design is fresh cut clippings pushed into a block of Oasis floral foam.
 In order for the tree to stay nice and fresh, the oasis foam needs to be kept moist.
 It will retain moisture for several days at a time, of course depending on the atmosphere inside the location where is it kept.
 If you keep it in your home and the weather outside is cold and your heat runs often, you’ll likely need to add water more often than if it is warmer and more humid.
-But as a general rule, add water every two or three days…you certainly cannot do it too often!
+But as a general rule, add water every three to five days.

 Take your tree to your kitchen sink.
 Tilt it slightly to one side, then run water directly into the tree, allowing water to flow into the container and saturate the foam.
 See photo below.
 Allow it to overflow, then tip it again slightly to allow excess to flow off the top.
 Stand upright and dry container off with a paper towel, then place back where you keep it for another two or three days…then repeat!
 And just like a fresh Christmas tree, misting it with water won’t hurt either.
 The more moisture it gets, the longer it will continue to stay a nice bright green!